Buying real estate in Congo-Brazzaville?

 Do banks lend to US citizens in The Republic of the Congo in 2026?

-As of early 2026, mortgage financing for US citizens in The Republic of the Congo exists but is limited, with only a handful of banks offering housing loans and strict requirements around income proof, collateral quality, and often an existing relationship with the bank.
+As of early 2026, mortgage financing for US citizens in The Republic of the Congo exists but is very limited, with only a handful of banks offering housing loans and the vast majority of purchases by foreigners being made entirely in cash.

-The main reason some banks in The Republic of the Congo hesitate to lend to Americans specifically is the extra compliance burden related to FATCA reporting, which makes US clients more administratively complex than other foreign nationals.
+The main reason some banks in The Republic of the Congo are extra cautious about lending to American borrowers specifically is the compliance burden that comes with US regulations like FATCA, which raises the administrative cost of serving US clients compared to other nationalities.

 There is a full document dedicated to mortgage for foreigners in our pack covering the property buying process in The Republic of the Congo.